matiscke/arxiv-scan/README.md

 # Configuration
 In the configuration file all the keywords and authors have to be set, as well as other optional configuration.

-The easiest way to get started is to run `scan_astro-ph --edit`, this will open the configuration file in the default text editor.
+The easiest way to get started is to run `arxiv-scan --edit`, this will open the configuration file in the default text editor.

-Alternatively create a default configfile with `scan_astro-ph --default-config`, and edit it manually.
+Alternatively create a default configfile with `arxiv-scan --default-config`, and edit it manually.

 arXiv topics can be selected with the `categories` option, it accepts a comma-separated list of topics.
 [List of topics](https://arxiv.org/category_taxonomy)